Inception-framework/debugger/README.md

 #### <a name="AXI"></a>AXI bus protocol

-AXI (AMBA-4) is a bus protocol created by the [ARM company](http://www.arm.com/).
-It is an open standard frequently encountered in System-on-Chips.
-It is used to interconnect components and comes in different flavours, depending on the specific communication needs of the participants.
-The Xilinx Zynq cores use the AXI protocol to interconnect the Processing System (PS, with the ARM processor and its peripherals) and the Programmable Logic (PL, the FPGA part of the core).
+AXI (AMBA-4) is a bus protocol created by [ARM](http://www.arm.com/).
+It is an open standard frequently encountered in Systems-on-Chips (SoC).
+It is used to interconnect components and comes in different flavours (lite, regular, stream...), depending on the specific communication needs of the participants.
+The Xilinx Zynq cores use the AXI protocol to interconnect the Processing System (the ARM processor plus its peripherals) and the Programmable Logic (the FPGA part of the core).
 More information on the AXI bus protocol can be found on [ARM web site](http://www.arm.com/).
 More information the Zynq architecture can be found on [Xilinx web site](http://www.xilinx.com/).

 #### <a name="DeviceTree"></a>Device tree